tula3and/tula3and.github.io/_posts/2022-09-29-qiskit-error-mitigation.md

 From $\vec{A}$, you can compute $A^{-1}$ and it means you can find an ideal result of any result from this quantum hardware.
 However, the bigger the matrix size, the more difficult it is to find $A^{-1}$.
-It's a good time to apply M3 to lower the matrix size for easy calculation.
+In this case it is nice to apply M3 to lower the matrix size for easy calculation.

 DD is dynamical decoupling.
 This method helps to maintain states of idle qubits.
 If a qubit is idle, its information is lost by interactions with the surroundings.
+(This kind of situation is called quantum decoherence.)
-In this situation, you may think about applying DD; it puts several quantum gates to idle qubits.
+To prevent idle state, DD puts several quantum gates to the idle qubit.
-Note that any series of newly added gates should not change the original intended outcome.
+Note that any series of newly added gates should not change the original intended outcome which means the result must be logically same.

 For detailed explanation, you may check this two videos from Nick Knows of Qiskit Youtube.